 James was Zebedee and Salome’s eldest son and was one of the 12 main disciples of Jesus.
 His brother John was also one of the 12 disciples of Jesus.
 He was also a fisherman who worked with Peter and Andrew.
 He was outspoken and bold in sharing the gospel of Christ.
-James was the first among the 12 disciples to be martyred.
+James was the first among the twelve disciples to be martyred.
 He died by beheading in AD 44 during the time of Herod (Acts 12:1-3).

-John was a fisherman like his older brother James.
+John, the son of Zebedee John, was a fisherman like his older brother James.
 He is known for being the Beloved Disciple of Jesus.
 They include the gospel of John, I John, II John, III John, and Revelation.
 Apostle John experienced exile on the island of Patmos.

 Nathanael was also known as Bartholomew.
 He hailed from Cana in Galilee.
 Many scholars say that he was the only one among the 12 disciples who had royal blood.
 He preached in places like Armenia and India.
 Nathanael experienced a great deal of suffering in death.
 He was beaten and beheaded, as well as crucified.

 Philip was a man from Bethsaida.
 Many scholars believe that he, too, was a fisherman.
 Philip did great missionary work in the early church.
 Philip experienced stoning.
 He was crucified in Phrygia.
 Scholars point out that Philip requested for his body to be wrapped in papyrus instead of linen.
 Like the other disciples, he felt unworthy to be treated like Christ.